1 Day in Rome Itinerary Roaming Through Italy’s Capital

 Elegant dining room interior of two-Michelin-star restaurant Enoteca La Torre in Rome with ornate décor and large windows.

-For dinner, prepare to indulge in the fanciest, most delicious dinner you’ve ever had in your life at this two Michelin star, three Gambero Rosso fork masterpiece situated within the aristocratic Hotel Villa Laetitia, Enoteca La Torre.
-Upon arriving at the elegant villa Love Island style (just kidding!), you’ll first be greeted by refined Renaissance and Baroque architecture dating from 1911 inside the magnificently elegant dining room adorned with stucco and columns, with splendid windows overlooking the exclusive garden.
 The perfect setting for a special occasion—and in my opinion, taking any trip is a special occasion—you’ll delight in native Campania concoctions like Tarallo crackers imagined by Chef Domenico Stile alongside more creative influences from Italy and further beyond.
 In our case, this meant trying entirely new protein sources like guinea fowl from one of the youngest chefs to receive his second Michelin star.
-Given this dinner offering represents one of the most exclusive food experiences in the capital, you can certainly expect to find refined cuisine celebrating creativity with energy, exuberance and the search for typically Mediterranean flavors neatly paired with welcoming customer service that finishes some courses directly in the dining room!
+Given this dinner represents one of the most exclusive food experiences in the capital, you can certainly expect to find refined cuisine celebrating creativity with energy, exuberance, and the search for typically Mediterranean flavors neatly paired with welcoming customer service that finishes some courses directly in the dining room!

-Adding onto our final total, we also indulged in three glasses of wine procured from the well-stocked cellar, ordering our pairings based on recommendations which sublimate the corresponding dishes.
-For some reason it costs more to select the three-glass wine pairing laid out in the drink menu as opposed to simply ordering each of the same three selections individually yourself, so be sure to order those recommendations as separate entities if you’d like a proposal by the glass to accompany your meal.
+Adding on to our final bill, we also indulged in three glasses of wine procured from the well-stocked cellar, ordering our pairings based on recommendations which sublimated the corresponding dishes.
+For some reason, it costs more to select the three-glass wine pairing laid out in the drink menu as opposed to simply ordering each of the same three selections individually yourself, so be sure to order those recommendations as separate entities if you’d like a proposal by the glass to accompany your meal.
 If you prefer to go off script, you’ll find about a thousand bottles on the menu available from the historic cellar which is dug into the ancient walls of the city to preserve the old vintages!

-Enoteca La Torre is closed on Mondays and Tuesdays, but otherwise open for lunch from 12:30 - 2:30 PM, and 7:30 - 10:00 PM—although as evidenced by our 11:30 PM departure time, they won’t kick you out if your dinner runs long!
+Enoteca La Torre is closed on Mondays and Tuesdays, but otherwise open for lunch from 12:30 - 2:30 PM and for dinner from 7:30 - 10:00 PM—although as evidenced by our 11:30 PM departure time, they won’t kick you out if your dinner runs long!
 Be sure to book a dinner here, because it’s going to change your life—I guarantee it!

 How Much Does One Day in Rome Cost?

-Following the above itinerary led the cost of a one day, two night trip to be $1,035.45 for me as a young 20-something on a couples trip in Rome:
+Following the above 1 day in Rome itinerary led the cost of a one day, two night trip to be $1,035.45 for me as a young 20-something on a couples trip to Rome:

-Evidently the largest expense I encountered was our hotel, which really isn’t reflective of a one day trip in most cases since we spent a total of two nights in Rome.
+Evidently, the largest expense I encountered was our hotel, which really isn’t reflective of a one day in Rome itinerary in most cases since we spent a total of two nights in Rome.
 On top of that, I was traveling with my boujee boyfriend on our first ever Europe trip together, so we heavily splurged on our lodging and dinner in manner I typically wouldn’t recommend if you’re on a tighter budget—that is, unless you want to go all in on living your best life in Italy!

 Aside from those two massive expenses, I found the food and activities in general to be extremely reasonably priced in Rome, and I saved a ton of money on transportation since we pretty much just walked everywhere!
 Your largest transit expense will be the ride to and from the airport, but otherwise you can generally expect to only spend about €20 on delicious, authentic Roman meals and incur around the same expense to tour ancient areas if they aren’t already free and open to the public—which I found most common tourist sites to be!